pyshen-watson/watson-homepage/README.md

 ```

 ## Set branch
-Go to github repo, and set gh-pages to default branch
+Go to github repo, setting, and set gh-pages to the source.